Get powerful virus protection

 • Blocking scam sites: Modern antivirus protection helps keep you safe while browsing by blocking dangerous sites.

-• Making devices faster: Antivirus software can close unused programs and stop background programs from slowing down your computer.
+• Making devices faster: Antivirus software can close unused programs running in the background and stop them from slowing down your computer.

 Illustrated chart featuring 6 important reasons to use antivirus software, including device protection and system scanning.